syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 ### RecordPropertyChanged

-The [RecordPropertyChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_RecordPropertyChanged) event is invoked when the value of `DataModel` property is changed, if `DataModel` implements the `INotifyPropertyChanged` interface.
+The [RecordPropertyChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_RecordPropertyChanged) event is invoked when the value of the `DataModel` property is changed, if `DataModel` implements the `INotifyPropertyChanged` interface.
 The event receives with two arguments namely `sender` that handles the `DataModel` and the [PropertyChangedEventArgs](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.propertychangedeventargs?view=net-6.0) as argument. `PropertyChangedEventArgs` object contains the following property,

 * **PropertyName**: Defines the `PropertyName` of the changed value in the `DataModel`.

 ### SourceCollectionChanged

-The [SourceCollectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_SourceCollectionChanged) event is invoked when the `SourceCollection` is changed.
-For example, adding or removing the collection.
+The [SourceCollectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_SourceCollectionChanged) event is invoked when the `SourceCollection` is changed, for example, adding or removing the collection.
 The event receives two arguments namely `sender` that handles [GridQueryableCollectionViewWrapper](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.GridQueryableCollectionViewWrapper.html) object and the [NotifyCollectionChangedEventArgs](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.notifycollectionchangedeventargs?view=net-6.0) as argument. `NotifyCollectionChangedEventArgs` object contains the following properties,

 * **Action**: Defines the current action. (i.e.) Add, Remove, Move, Replace, Reset.
 * **NewItems**: It contains the list of new items involved in the change.